JAPCOM at RacingHondas 2025

-JAPCOM has been busy taking part in Racing Hondas through 2025.
-With all the drama and excitement you can expect from events (including a re-shell).
-Racing Hondas is built for club-level competition, offering an inclusive environment for both newcomers and seasoned racers.
-With a strong emphasis on accessibility, the championship continues to embrace grassroots motorsport, welcoming everyone from first-time drivers to those running a ‘van and trailer’ setup.
+JAPCOM had been busy taking part in Racing Hondas throughout 2025, with all the drama and excitement you would expect from events (including a re-shell).
+Racing Hondas was built for club-level competition, offering an inclusive environment for both newcomers and seasoned racers.
+With a strong emphasis on accessibility, the championship continued to embrace grassroots motorsport, welcoming everyone from first-time drivers to those running a ‘van and trailer’ setup.

 Cadwell Park – Rounds 1 & 2 – Monday 5th May 2025

 The season opener at Cadwell was a big step up, with most rivals running wider tyres and aero, leaving me feeling underprepared.
 After a solid track day on Sunday, I managed P7 in class for Race 1 with some good battles, and P5 in class for Race 2 despite a red flag restart and splitter damage.
-Times dropped into the 1:39s, and I even won a pair of Yokohama AO52 tyres in the raffle which will help for future rounds.
+Times dropped into the 1:39s, and I even won a pair of Yokohama AO52 tyres in the raffle which helped for future rounds.
 Bob put in strong drives, finishing P4 in Race 2.
-A positive first weekend with both cars home safe.
+It was a positive first weekend with both cars home safe.

 Donington Park – Rounds 3 & 4 – Monday 26th May 2025

 Big changes for Donington included wider Konig Hypergrams and aero updates, but nerves and lack of confidence on track showed in practice with spins and off-track moments.
-Qualifying left me P11 in class, struggling for pace.
+Qualifying left me P11 in class, where I struggled for pace.
 In Race 1, I finished P8 in class in wet conditions after battling hard and gaining confidence.
 Race 2 brought gearbox issues, forcing me to manage shifting, but I still finished P7 in class with improved lap times down to a 1:18.9.
 Bob had another solid weekend with P4 and P5.
-Tough mentally, but progress made.
+It was tough mentally, but progress was made.

 Brands Hatch – Rounds 5 & 6 – Sunday 15th June 2025

 A chaotic week started with a Knockhill test where Bob heavily damaged his car just two minutes before the end, forcing a late-night repair job before heading to Brands.
-Testing on Friday went well, learning the track and setting consistent 55s, later improving to 54.7.
-Qualifying was tricky but landed P11 with a 53.4.
-Race 1 brought strong battles, finishing P10, then in Race 2 I made up places early, set PB laps down to 53.0, and held P7 at the flag after a safety car.
-Bob finished P6 and PDNF.
+Testing on Friday went well, as I learned the track and set consistent 55s, later improving to 54.7.
+Qualifying was tricky but resulted in P11 with a 53.4.
+Race 1 brought strong battles, and I finished P10.
+In Race 2, I made up places early, set PB laps down to 53.0, and held P7 at the flag after a safety car.
+Bob finished P6 and recorded a DNF.
 Confidence in the car returned, and the weekend was a big boost for morale despite budget worries about Snetterton.

 Snetterton 300 – Rounds 7 & 8 – Sunday 27th July 2025

 Upgrades included stiffer suspension, wider rear tyres, and aero tweaks.
-Thursday testing was wet, but valuable for finding lines.
-Practice and qualifying in the dry were positive, with a P10 grid slot at 2:09.8.
-In Race 1 I had close battles with Alford and Kiff before contact dropped me to P9, while Bob claimed his first podium in P3.
-Race 2 ended badly for me with a heavy crash at Oggies after running wide, badly damaging the car, though I was unhurt.
+Thursday testing was wet but valuable for finding lines.
+Practice and qualifying in the dry were positive, securing a P10 grid slot with a 2:09.8.
+In Race 1, I had close battles with Alford and Kiff before contact dropped me to P9, while Bob claimed his first podium with P3.
+Race 2 ended badly for me with a heavy crash at Oggies after running wide, which badly damaged the car, though I was unhurt.
 Bob finished P5.
-The weekend was mixed: a big high for Bob, but left me facing a full rebuild before Oulton.
+The weekend was mixed: a big high for Bob, but it left me facing a full rebuild before Oulton.

 Oulton Park – Rounds 9 & 10 – Monday 25th August 2025